catcrumpet/accelR/README.md

 3. No observations are duplicates.
 4. The data spans the entire specified data collection time period.
 5. The data contains no gaps in observations.
-6. The epoch length of the data must an exact divisor of 60.
+6. The epoch length of the data must an exact divisor of multiple of 60.

 For better display of the following operations, we will remove the unnecessary columns, preserving only the accelerometer counts columns.